-As a Catholic and Rights Respecting School, we work together to engender in our pupils positive attitudes and behaviours based on respect for self and others.
-We will strive to promote an ethos and culture which encourages good attendance and where each pupil will feel valued and secure.
-Academic success in school is interdependent with good attendance and pupils are more likely to achieve their full potential and be happy members of the school community if they attend school each day.
-Pupils, parents and teachers work together to maintain high standards of attendance.
-Our school aims to achieve good attendance and to encourage pupils to maintain a pattern of good attendance throughout their school career, by operating an Attendance Policy within which staff, pupils, parents and the Education Welfare Service can work together in partnership.
+As a Catholic and Rights Respecting School, we work together to engender in our students, positive attitudes and behaviours, based on respect for self and others.
+We will strive to promote an ethos and culture which encourages good attendance and where each student will feel valued and secure.
+Academic success in school is interdependent with good attendance and students are more likely to achieve their full potential and be happy members of the school community if they attend school each day.
+Students, parents, carers and teachers work together to maintain high standards of attendance.
+Our school aims to achieve good attendance and to encourage students to maintain a pattern of good attendance throughout their school career, by operating an Attendance Policy within which staff, students, parents, carers and the Education Welfare Service can work together in partnership.
 All staff will encourage punctuality and good attendance.

-DE's Policy for School Improvement 'Every School a Good School' April 2009; states that every school should ensure that '...a culture of achievement, improvement and ambition exists - with clear expectations that all pupils can and will achieve to the very best of their ability'.
+DE's Policy for School Improvement 'Every School a Good School' April 2009; states that every school should ensure that '...a culture of achievement, improvement and ambition exists - with clear expectations that all students can and will achieve to the very best of their ability'.
 This policy emphasises the important link between good attendance and academic success.
-All staff have responsibility for pupil attendance in school.
-The Pastoral Leader, Mr M Fitzpatrick, the Attendance Coordinator, Mrs S Fearon, Year Tutors, Form Teachers and Class Teachers liaise with home and other agencies about pupils' attendance when appropriate.
+All staff have responsibility for student attendance in school.
+The Pastoral Leader, Mr. M. Fitzpatrick, the Attendance Coordinator, Mrs. S. Fearon, Year Tutors, Form Teachers and Subject Teachers, liaise with home and other agencies about students' attendance when appropriate.